-In Section IV.C.10.2 of its FIP, the licensee stated that the SAWA flow meter is a portable, digital-based, electromagnetic flow meter installed on the SAWA valve manifold cart and self-powered by internal batteries.
+In Section IV.C.10 of the FIP, the licensee stated that the SAWA flow meter is a portable, digital-based, electromagnetic flow meter stored in the FLEX storage building and self-powered by internal batteries.

-The NRC staff reviewed the FIP, including Section IV.C.10.2 and found the licensees response appears to be consistent with the guidance.
-The NRC staff notes that NEI 13-02, Revision 1, Section C.8.3, clarifies that drywell temperature is not required, but may provide further information for the operations staff to evaluate plant conditions under severe accident and provide confirmation to adjust SAWA flow rates.
+The NRC staff reviewed the FIP, including Section IV.C.10, Section IV.C.10.1, Section IV.C.10.2, and Table 1 and found the licensees response appears to be consistent with the guidance.
+The NRC staff notes that NEI 13-02 Revision 1, Section C.8.3, clarifies that drywell temperature is not required, but may provide further information for the operations staff to evaluate plant conditions under severe accident and provide confirmation to adjust SAWA flow rates.